quicwg/base-drafts/draft-ietf-quic-transport.md

 All QUIC packets SHOULD be sized to fit within the estimated PMTU to avoid IP fragmentation or packet drops.
-To optimize bandwidth efficiency, endpoints SHOULD use Packetization Layer PMTU Discovery ({{!PLPMTUD=RFC4821}}).
-Endpoints MAY use classical PMTU Discovery ({{!PMTUDv4=RFC1191}}, {{!PMTUDv6=RFC8201}}) for detecting the PMTU, setting the PMTU appropriately, and storing the result of previous PMTU determinations (see {{icmp-pmtu}}).
+To optimize bandwidth efficiency, endpoints SHOULD use Packetization Layer PMTU Discovery ({{!PLPMTUD=RFC4821}}), which is an extension to the classical ICMP-based PMTU Discovery ({{!PMTUDv4=RFC1191}},
+{{!PMTUDv6=RFC8201}}).

-In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 octets.
+In the absence of PMTU discovery mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 octets.
 Assuming the minimum IP header size, this results in a QUIC packet size of 1232 octets for IPv6 and 1252 octets for IPv4.
 Some QUIC implementations MAY wish to be more conservative in computing allowed QUIC packet size given unknown tunneling overheads or IP header options.

-QUIC endpoints that implement any kind of PMTU discovery SHOULD maintain an estimate for each combination of local and remote IP addresses.
+QUIC endpoints that implement PMTU discovery SHOULD maintain an estimate for each combination of local and remote IP addresses.
 Each pairing of local and remote addresses could have a different maximum MTU in the path.

 QUIC depends on the network path supporting a MTU of at least 1280 octets.
 This is the IPv6 minimum MTU and therefore also supported by most modern IPv4